alldevic/systemd-boot-signer/README.md

 # systemd-boot-signer

-A package which registers interest trigger on `/usr/lib/systemd/boot/efi/systemd-bootx64.efi`` with dpkg.
+A package which registers interest trigger on `/usr/lib/systemd/boot/efi/systemd-bootx64.efi` with `dpkg`.
 On upgrading of `systemd-boot-efi`` package the postinst of this package will be invoked by dpkg with following arguments.